gnois/luaty/README.md

 ```
 luajit lt.lua -c source.lt dest.lua
 ```
-If output file is omitted, it defaults to *source.lua*
+The output file is optional, and defaults to *source.lua*